jolman009/literati-library/TESTING.md

 # Testing Infrastructure Guide

-This document provides a comprehensive guide to the testing infrastructure for the Literati application.
+This document provides a comprehensive guide to the testing infrastructure for the ShelfQuest application.

 ## Overview

-The Literati application uses a multi-layered testing approach:
+The ShelfQuest application uses a multi-layered testing approach:

 - **Unit Tests**: Testing individual components and functions in isolation
 - **Integration Tests**: Testing interactions between components and services